McCormick & Company Incorporated (MKC)

 Current ratio = Total current assets ÷ Total current liabilities

-The current ratio of McCormick & Company Incorporated has fluctuated over the past few years, ranging from 0.65 to 1.02.
-The current ratio of the company measures its ability to cover its short-term obligations with its current assets.
-A higher current ratio indicates a stronger liquidity position.
+The current ratio of McCormick & Company Incorporated has fluctuated over the past few years, ranging from a low of 0.68 to a high of 1.02.
+The current ratio measures the company's ability to cover its short-term obligations with its current assets.
+A ratio below 1 indicates that the company may have difficulty meeting its short-term liabilities with its current assets.